Footballcoin Achieves Market Cap of $3.97 Million (XFC)

 Footballcoin Coin Trading

-It is usually not possible to purchase alternative cryptocurrencies such as Footballcoin directly using US dollars.
-Investors seeking to acquire Footballcoin should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, Coinbase or GDAX.
+It is usually not presently possible to purchase alternative cryptocurrencies such as Footballcoin directly using US dollars.
+Investors seeking to trade Footballcoin should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, Changelly or GDAX.
 Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Footballcoin using one of the aforementioned exchanges.

 Receive News & Updates for Footballcoin Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Footballcoin and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.